coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

 ```

-Now we can start building the UI, covered in: [Building the Elastic Search Demo, Part 2 the UI](/2018/05/01/building-the-elastic-demo-part2).
+Now we can start building the UI, covered in: [The Elastic Search Demo, Part 2 build the UI](/2018/05/01/building-the-elastic-demo-part2).